This shrimp pesto pasta comes together in minutes and can be enjoyed hot or cold! Simple ingredients and perfect for a fast and fresh dinner.

 This recipe calls for very simple ingredients that can be found at any basic grocery store.
 Here is what you’ll need:

-- Penne pasta.
-The type of pasta I prefer to use for this recipe.
-You can use spaghetti, farfalle, fusilli, and any pasta of your choice.
+• Penne pasta.
+This is the type of pasta I prefer to use because it holds into the pesto sauce so much better.
+You can use spaghetti, farfalle, fusilli, or any non-wheat-based pasta of your choice.

-- Shrimp.
-Fresh or frozen.
-If you use the frozen variety, ensure that they are thawed.
+• Shrimp.
+Fresh or frozen jumbo or large shrimp.
+If you use the frozen variety, ensure they are thawed before cooking.
+Also, remove any shells and tails.

-- Mozzarella.
-I like to use mozzarella pearls for this recipe.
-These baby mozzarellas are easy to mix into the pasta and they look great too.
+• Mozzarella.
+I like to use mozzarella pearls for this recipe because they are easy to mix into the dish and ensure an even distribution of cheese.
+If you can’t find this, finely shred some mozzarella cheese.

 How to make shrimp pesto pasta